Wage Rigidity and Retirement in Optimal Portfolio Choice: Solving the optimization problem: preliminary work

-We now define the value function $V:{\mathcal{H}^{0, \infty}_{+}}\rightarrow \overline{\mathbb{R}}$ as \begin{footnote}{Note that at this point we allow $V$ to take the values $\pm \infty$.}\end{footnote} We note that at time $\tau_R$ the dynamics of our problem changes.
-In particular, when $t\ge \tau_R$, $(g(t),h(t))\equiv 0$, hence $\Pi(t,w,x)$ does not depend on $x$: in this case we will denote it simply by $\Pi(t,w)$.
-If we assume that the Dynamic Programming Principle (DPP) holds (see e.g. \cite[Section 2.3]{FABBRI_GOZZI_SWIECH_BOOK}) we can rewrite the value function $V$ as follows. \begin{itemize} \item For any $t \in [\tau_R, \infty)$ \item For any $t \in [0, \tau_R]$ \end{itemize} Note that we cannot say, at this stage, if DPP holds, as we do not even know whether $V$ is finite.
-However, we will overcome this difficulty by proceeding as follows. \begin{itemize} \item[{\bf Step (I)}] First, we solve problem \eqref{split0} finding its value function $V^{ih}$ (which must be equal to $V$ by construction) and the optimal strategies when $t\ge \tau_R$.
-We call this ``Problem~3'' and solve it in next section (Section \ref{Vih_sec}). \item[{\bf Step (II)}] Second, we consider problem \eqref{split} with the final payoff given by the solution found at Step (I).
+Note that we cannot say, at this stage, if DPP holds, as we do not even know whether $V$ is finite.
+However, we will overcome this difficulty by proceeding as follows. \begin{itemize} \item{\bf Step (I)} First, we solve problem \eqref{split0} finding its value function $V^{ih}$ (which must be equal to $V$ by construction) and the optimal strategies when $t\ge \tau_R$.
+We call this ``Problem~3'' and solve it in next section (Section \ref{Vih_sec}). \item{\bf Step (II)} Second, we consider problem \eqref{split} with the final payoff given by the solution found at Step (I).
 We find again its value function $V^{fh}$ and its optimal strategies.
-We call this `Problem~4'' and solve it in Section \ref{Vfh_sec}. \item[{\bf Step (III)}] Observe that $V^{fh}=V$ and then conclude at the end of Section \ref{Vfh_sec}. \end{itemize}
+We call this `Problem~4'' and solve it in Section \ref{Vfh_sec}. \item{\bf Step (III)} Observe that $V^{fh}=V$ and then conclude at the end of Section \ref{Vfh_sec}. \end{itemize}

-\begin{remark} The strategy we follow to solve the optimization Problem \ref{pb1} relies on finding an explicit solution of the HJB and prove that this is equal to the value function.
+\begin{rem} The strategy we follow to solve the optimization Problem \ref{pb1} relies on finding an explicit solution of the HJB and prove that this is equal to the value function.
 We employ the two-stages optimal control technique and solve, in this order, Problems \ref{pb2} and \ref{pb3} since the HJB equations associated to these problems are smooth in time.
 Smoothness in time is instead lost if we consider the HJB equation associated to Problem \ref{pb1}.
 Intuitively this is evident since in $\tau_R$ the dynamics of the state abruptly changes.
 More formally, as one can see from \eqref{V_final}, the value function associated to Problem \ref{pb1} will be a function of the total wealth of the agent.
 In particular it will be a function of $g$ (see \eqref{DEF_g_h}).
-Since, by Lemma \ref{LEMMA_EXISTENCE_g_h} the map $r \mapsto g'(r)$ has a discontinuity in $r=\tau_R$, it is clear that smoothness in time will be lost by approaching directly Problem \ref{pb1} via a DP approach. \end{remark}
+Since, by Lemma \ref{LEMMA_EXISTENCE_g_h} the map $r \mapsto g'(r)$ has a discontinuity in $r=\tau_R$, it is clear that smoothness in time will be lost by approaching directly Problem \ref{pb1} via a DP approach. \end{rem}